TrojanerHD/OutputDeviceSwitcher/README.md

 # OutputDeviceSwitcher
 Changes the sound output device when Voicemeeter is opened/closed.
-Note: This program was only tested in Windows and may not work on other operating systems.
+Note: This program was only tested on Windows and may not work on other operating systems.
 ## Getting Started
 ### Prerequesites
 + Any version of [Voicemeeter](https://www.vb-audio.com/Voicemeeter/)